 Click Here For Client Portal

-What is a “Medical Source Statment”?, by John Driskill, Esq.
+What is a “Medical Source Statment”?.

 Clients are often confused when SSA denies their claim even though their doctor wrote a letter saying they were “disabled.”
 Getting a doctor’s assistance is often a crucial piece of evidence in your favor.
 However, your doctor’s opinion needs to be consistent with the medical evidence, as well as specific about how your medical conditions limit your ability to function.